codeinthehole/food-scraper/README.md

 A Git-scraper repo for scraping prices from Ocado.

 Once a day, the `main.py` Python script is run via a Github Actions workflow.
-This fetches prices for a defined list of products and, if there are changes, updates the `prices.json` file and commits the change to the repo.
+This fetches prices for a list of products (`products.json`) and, if there are changes, updates the `prices.json` file and commits the change to the repo.

 To browse historic price changes, look for commits with subject "Update price archive".